docker/buildx/docs/reference/buildx_imagetools_inspect.md

 #### JSON output

-A `json` go template func is also available if you want to render fields as JSON bytes:
+A `json` template function is also available if you want to render fields in JSON format:

 ```console
 $ docker buildx imagetools inspect crazymax/buildkit:attest --format "{{json .Manifest}}"
 ```

 ```json
 {
   "schemaVersion": 2,